Register for an Australian Business Number (ABN)

-You can register for a business name at the same time as your ABN application.
-If you choose not to register for both at the same time you will need to go to the Australian Securities and Investments Commission (ASIC) to register your business name.
-You can do this after you get your ABN.
+You can register a business name at the same time as your ABN application.
+If you choose not to register for both at the same time you will need to return to the Business registration service Beta to register your business name.

 As your registered business name may sometimes be referred to as an Australian business name or trading name, it's important to understand the difference between your Australian Business Number (ABN) and your registered business name.
 Visit our register your business name page for more information.

 I want to register a company.
 Do I apply for an Australian Company Number (ACN) or an ABN first?